eduvpn/documentation/README.md

 ## IPv6
-If you also want to enable IPv6 for use by clients the server needs to have an IPv6 address and a block of IPv6 addresses to give to clients.
-In the generated server configuration there are some commented lines that show you how to enable IPv6, just replace all values with your IPv6 addresses.
+If you also want to enable IPv6 for use by clients the server needs to have an IPv6 address and a range of IPv6 addresses to give to clients.
+In the generated server configuration there are some commented lines that show you how to enable IPv6, just replace the IPv6 range with your range.

 For further tweaking see the OpenVPN IPv6 [wiki](https://community.openvpn.net/openvpn/wiki/IPv6) page.

-The following should be enough, change your current `proto` line and assuming the first `/64` of the IP block you want to use is `2001:0610:0450::`:
+The following should be enough, change your current `proto` line and assuming the first `/64` of the IP block you want to use is `2001:aaaa:bbbb:cccc::`:

     proto udp udp6
-    server-ipv6 2001:0610:0450::/64
+    server-ipv6 2001:aaaa:bbbb:cccc::/64

 To enable IPv6 routing add the following to `/etc/sysctl.conf`: